 Weighted Average Raw Score = 3.85

-- Entries do not have to meet the Finalist Threshold Score in order to become State or Territory Winners.
-Likewise all entries accrue points towards the State or Territory Award regardless of whether they have met the Finalist Threshold Score.
+- Entries do not have to meet the Finalist Threshold Score in order to become State or Territory Finalists.
+Likewise all entries (excluding National Events - those staged in four or more states or territories) accrue points towards the State or Territory Award regardless of whether they have met the Finalist Threshold Score.